Things to Do at Mariinsky Theatre

 Tickets & Pricing

-Tickets range from 500-15,000 rubles ($7-200) depending on seating and performance.
-Book online at mariinsky.ru or at the box office.
-Premium performances and guest artists command higher prices
+Prices range from 500-15,000 rubles ($7-200) depending on performance and seating.
+Book online at mariinsky.ru or at the box office - popular shows sell out months in advance

 Best Time to Visit